 When it rains in 21 New Jersey cities and towns with combined sewer systems, raw sewage pours into rivers and backs up into basements and onto streets.
 This is known as a combined sewer overflow (CSO).
 An estimated 23 billion gallons of a mixture of raw sewage and stormwater are dumped annually into New Jersey’s waterways as a result of CSOs.

-In 2015, the New Jersey Department of Environmental Protection issued a permit that requires these communities to develop plans by 2020 to reduce sewage in nearby waterways.
+In 2015, the New Jersey Department of Environmental Protection (NJDEP) issued a permit that required these communities to develop plans by October 2020 to reduce sewage in nearby waterways.
 Implementing these plans will cost billions of dollars over the coming decades and will have significant effects on residents and business owners for generations to come.
-There is still an enormous need for public outreach, and the clock is ticking.

 The 21 municipalities with combined sewer systems are affected by private sector disinvestment and a history of environmental contamination from industry.
-Environmental problems from industry and combined sewer overflows have had a disproportionate impact on low-income residents and communities of color.
+Environmental problems from industry and combined sewer overflows have had a disproportionate impact on residents with lower incomes and communities of color.

 While there are robust public outreach efforts in some places, these efforts are not being made everywhere, leaving many people who work, live, and own businesses in these cities in the dark.